 Following Bayley’s death in January 1948, Partyka and Dr. Bayley’s wife, Ruth, fought over control of his estate.
 Mrs. Bayley claimed that Partyka had been blackmailing the late doctor with secrets about his medical practice that could have ruined him.

 There is also a link between Bayley’s family and Short’s.
-In 1945 Dr. Bayley’s adopted daughters, Barbara Lindgren, was a witness to the marriage of Beth’s sister, Virginia Short, to Adrian West at a church in Inglewood, California, near Los Angeles.
+In 1945 one of Dr. Bayley’s adopted daughters, Barbara Lindgren, was a witness to the marriage of Beth’s sister, Virginia Short, to Adrian West at a church in Inglewood, California, near Los Angeles.

 Larry discussed Dr. Bayley in James Ellroy’s 2001 “Feast of Death”.
 [Note: Be forewarned that there are photos of Elizabeth Short in the morgue.]

 It is clear that a woman could have murdered Elizabeth Short; but could the woman have been Dr. Bayley’s mistress, Alexandra Partyka?
 The chances are that we’ll never know–or at least not until Larry Harnisch finishes his book on the case.